-Urban agriculture empowerment: donkey-driven maize planter for sustainable food production in Sub-Saharan African cities
+Urban agriculture empowerment: Donkey-driven maize planter for sustainable food production in Sub-Saharan African cities

 O.M.
 Seretse, Abhishek Agarwal, Ulaula Mmiletsi, Mbizo Mpho